 - Avoid Bad Habits: Crowns are strong restorations.
 However, you can damage your crowns if you chew on ice, bite your nails, or use your teeth as tools.
 Avoid these bad habits after you get crowns.

-- Continue Dental Visits: At regular dental visits, we will provide a cleaning and exam.
+- Continue Dental Visits: At regular dental visits, we will clean and examine the patient.
 We will ensure your crowns look and feel comfortable and natural.

 If you notice any changes in the fit of your crown, please notify our office.
 Problems like TMJ disorders or infection can loosen or damage your crowns.
 We can determine the cause of your problem and provide a replacement crown if needed.